patriciogonzalezvivo/eyeo16/README.md

 While kids used it to discharge all their energy and anxiety.

-I felt that the technological feel of the installation had too much gravity - people interacted much differently with this technical collective mandala than they did when painting a collective mandala on paper.
+I felt that the technological feel of the installation had too much gravity - people interacted much differently with this digital collective mandala than they did when painting a collective mandala on paper.

 --